behroozmirzaie/behviz/README.md

-# Beh AI - Natural Language to SQL Visualization
+# Beh Viz - Natural Language to SQL Visualization

 An intelligent AI-powered application that converts natural language questions into SQL queries and automatically generates interactive visualizations from the results.

 ## 🎯 Project Overview

-Beh AI is a sophisticated data analytics tool that bridges the gap between business users and database analytics.
+Beh Viz is a sophisticated data analytics tool that bridges the gap between business users and database analytics.
 Users can ask questions in plain English, and the system automatically:

 1. **Translates** natural language to SQL queries
 2. **Validates** queries against the database schema